Should You Keep The Photos You Have With Your Ex? An Expert Explains When It Is & Isn't OK

 If you're the one who decided to end things and there is no bad blood between you two, then, according to Masini, there is nothing wrong with deciding to archive the pictures of you and an old lover.
 But it's still a good idea to think twice about having them displayed openly.

-"You shouldn’t keep them front and center — don’t have them prominently displayed on your social media pages or in frames on your dresser or nightstand," suggest Masini.
+"You shouldn’t keep them front and center — don’t have them prominently displayed on your social media pages or in frames on your dresser or nightstand," suggests Masini.

 If Your New Partner Is A Little Insecure

 Assuming you've moved on to someone new, there is a chance that your new bae may not be thrilled about the fact that you still have pictures with an ex lying around.
-They may even find a teensy bit threatening, especially if they're insecure.
+They may even find it a teensy bit threatening, especially if they're a little insecure.

 "If the images you have of your ex [are] making a new partner uncomfortable, toss them.
 Your future is more important than your past," says Masini.